awsdocs/amazon-personalize-developer-guide/doc_source/API_SolutionConfig.md

 ## Contents<a name="API_SolutionConfig_Contents"></a>

  **algorithmHyperParameters**   <a name="personalize-Type-SolutionConfig-algorithmHyperParameters"></a>
-Lists the hyperparameter names and ranges\.
+Lists the hyperparameter names and ranges used when training the solution\.
 Type: String to string map
 Key Length Constraints: Maximum length of 256\.
 Value Length Constraints: Maximum length of 1000\.